henrikmidtiby/CDC/docs/source/tutorials/test_dataset_tutorial.rst

 Tutorial with test dataset
 ==========================

-In this tutorial we will show how *OCDCs* CLI can be used on an example dataset of pumpkins to extract the pumpkins in the orthomosaic.
+In this tutorial we will show how *CDCs* CLI can be used on an example dataset of pumpkins to extract the pumpkins in the orthomosaic.

 The example dataset can be downloaded from Zenodo on this link: https://zenodo.org/record/8254412.

-The example dataset is from a pumpkin field, where the orange pumpkins can be seen on a gray background. save the example dataset in an easy to reach location on your computer, for this tutorial we will placed it in the following directory: */home/ocdc/example_dataset*.
+The example dataset is from a pumpkin field, where the orange pumpkins can be seen on a gray background. save the example dataset in an easy to reach location on your computer, for this tutorial we will placed it in the following directory: */home/cdc/example_dataset*.

 The dataset consist of the following files: